 The spiritual opposition of ministry is hard, hurtful, and just plain frustrating.
 The spiritual fruit of seeing a heart turn to Jesus is worth it all!
 It’s a mind game more than anything else, and Satan’s strategy is all built on lies.
 He only has the power you grant him by believing his lies.
 He fears you and your gospel message immensely!
 He fears what is unfolding this weekend at your church.
 Literally!

 The Lion of Judah is about to roar!

 Rest up.
 Fuel up.
 Chin up.
 Head up.
 Eyes up.
 Your best Friend rose from the grave, saved you, called you, enables you, goes before you, empowers you, and plans to use you.
 He’s got this, He’s got you, and He’s got someone in mind that you will reach!

-Godspeed in GOSPEL ministry this weekend, friends!
-We will spend all of eternity rejoicing in the hearts that turn to Jesus this weekend, and we will barely remember the fog in which we served!
+Godspeed in gospel ministry this weekend, friends!
+We will spend all of eternity rejoicing in the hearts that turn to Jesus, and we will barely remember the fog in which we served!

-P.S.—feel free to share, copy, paste, email, steal, claim credit for… whatever… with this, if you feel it can help or encourage someone in ministry.
+P.S.
+Feel free to share, copy, paste, email this encouragement if you feel it can help someone in ministry.